 Your lawyer should also make sure you have called for a witness and that you wait the full 30 minutes you are entitled to for a witness to arrive.
 Even if you can’t get someone to agree to witness your test, don’t tell that to the breath test operator.
 Leave the issue open ended so that someone may be on the way and take the full 30 minutes, but avoid lying.
 It may be just long enough for your blood alcohol level to fall below .08, if you’re on the border.

 The lawyer should also walk you through a series of questions to learn your previous legal history.
 He/she will ask questions like, “Have you ever been arrested for DWI before?” and “Was it within the past three years?”
 Without making you say anything but “yes” and “no” in front of law enforcement, the lawyer will get a pretty good picture of your condition and your legal status, because both need to be factored into the biggest decision you have to make: to blow or not to blow.

-If you blow, you'll be giving the state evidence that it can use to convict you, even if you show no outward sign of impairment.
-But if you don't, you'll lose your license for a year.
-Because this is a civil revocation, you can't get limited driving privileges until a DMV hearing six months later, and even then the DMV usually denies them.
-This decision depends on your legal history and the factors that could aggravate your sentence if you were found guilty.
-It also depends on how much you've had to drink.
-If you were watching your consumption, and believe that you're a .08 or below, you may want to blow, because a skilled DWI attorney can fight a .08 in court.
+If you blow, you’ll be giving the state evidence that it can use to convict you, even if you show no outward sign of impairment.
+But if you don’t, you’ll lose your license for a year.
+Because this is a civil in nature by the DMV, you can’t get limited driving privileges until at least six months later.
+Whether to blow or not, also depends on how much you’ve had to drink.
+If you were watching your consumption, and believe that you’re a .08 or below, you may want to blow, because a skilled DWI attorney can fight a .08 in court.

 However, if you think that, based on how much you’ve had to drink, you’re clearly over the limit, keep in mind some of these guidelines: